NamitaMalik/Spread-and-Rest-Operator-in-ES6/README.md

 getSum(...[10,20,30]);
 ```

-We have put `...` in front of array, so it spred the elements of array into individual values.
+We have put `...` in front of array, so it spread the elements of array into individual values.

 Now, let's concatenate two arrays:
 ```Javascript